rust-lang/rust/README.md

 ## Usage

-Below are instructions on how to use Clippy as a subcommand, compiled from source or in Travis CI.
+Below are instructions on how to use Clippy as a cargo subcommand, in projects that do not use cargo, or in Travis CI.

 ### As a cargo subcommand (`cargo clippy`)